 Incentivized Review

-Men with severe erectile dysfunction might not be able to ever get any erections, while men with mild ED may be able to get an erection that just doesn’t last long enough to have satisfying, fulfilling sex every time.
+Men with severe erectile dysfunction might not be able to ever get any erections.
+In contrast, men with mild ED may be able to get an erection that just doesn’t last long enough to have satisfying, fulfilling sex every time.

 According to the National Institutes of Health, around 30 million men in the US have some degree of erectile dysfunction.
-So, while the spectrum of symptoms can be wide, the reach of this particular health condition is considerably wider.
+So, while the spectrum of symptoms can be wide, the reach of this health condition is even wider.

-The truth is that failed erections happen to all of us, and reacting the right way can make dealing with them (and preventing them) a much easier process for you.
+The truth is that failed erections happen to all of us, and reacting the right way can make them easier to deal with.

-“Why can’t I get hard during sex?” and “why can’t I stay hard during sex?” are two very different questions.
-Still, whether you can’t keep an erection or aren’t able to get one in the first place, the potential cause list is essentially the same.
+“Why can’t I get hard during sex?” and “Why can’t I stay hard during sex?” are two very different questions.
+Still, whether you can’t keep an erection or aren’t able to get one in the first place, the potential causes are essentially the same.

-Below we’ve set out 12 key causes of erectile dysfunction and erection loss, where your erection might be getting stuck, stalled or limited.
+Below, we’ve shared 12 key causes of erectile dysfunction and erection loss, where your erection might be getting stuck, stalled, or limited.
 If you suspect any of these to be factors that could apply to you, bring them up to a healthcare provider.

 Chronic medical conditions like diabetes and chronic kidney disease can affect your cardiovascular system and harm the nerves around your penis, potentially affecting blood flow and nerve function.